dgloves/DSS-Gymnasium/Env_build_basics.md

 The Master.dss file then calls all other name.dss files and sets the circuit up for use.

-2. Using the OpenDSSDirect interface, create a .py file which performs similar operations
+2. Using the OpenDSSDirect interface, create a .py file which performs similar operations:

+   '''python
+   from opendssdirect import dss
+   import pandas as pd
+   '''

+   Import the desired circuit
+   '''python
+   dss('Redirect "local_path/Master.dss"')
+   '''